 You can browse and purchase home warranty plans online or over the phone.
 You can also purchase them in-store, but for many, it’s more convenient to go the online route.

-The homeowner calls their home warranty company and tells them what’s broken.
+- The homeowner calls their home warranty company and tells them what’s broken.

 - The provider calls the homeowner to schedule an appointment.

 How much does it cost?

 There are many different types of coverage that will impact the cost of your plan.
 Plus, each warranty company has its own set of plans with various limitations and specific terminology.